isomerpages/nlb-biblioasia/_feb-2006/Monument of Memory and More: The History of Victoria Street.md

 Coleman used the name "Marbro Street'; for the street parallel to North Bridge Road wherea s Jackson had earlier named it Rochor Street in his 1823 Town Plan.
 According to Dr John Bastin "Marbro" was an abbreviated term used in honour of the Duke of Marlborough.
 The name may have changed a few times in the 19th century, but in 1848, "Victoria Street" and t he next street, "Queen Street" were named in honour of the much-loved Queen Victoria (1819–1901), to commemorate her 10th year reign as a British monarch.

 In 1887, the Collector of Land Revenue, Land Office, Mr H T Haughton mentioned that in accordance with Section 143 of the Municipal Ordinance, the Commissioners should introduce the dialect names of places in Singapore, as in many instances, these names historically reflected the character of the place.
-The names of both Bain Street and Holloway Lane in the Chinese Hokkien dialect were *Sek Kia Ni Lai Pai Twi Bin Hang* meaning "The lane opposite the Portuguese Church" (The term *Sek Kia Ni* is derived from the Malay word Serani meaning "Eurasian ").
+The names of both Bain Street and Holloway Lane in the Chinese Hokkien dialect were *Sek Kia Ni Lai Pai Twi Bin Hang* meaning "The lane opposite the Portuguese Church" (The term *Sek Kia Ni* is derived from the Malay word Serani meaning "Eurasian").
 The two names in Tamil *Pakku Thoppu* meant "Betel-nut garden".

+#### **Building Layout of the Vicinity**
+In the late 19th century with increasing immigrants settling in Singapore, the town expa nded .
+Singapore's entrepot and change of land use resulted in intensive use of shophouses in the town.
+The old houses were gradua lly demolished and there were no more plantations.

+In its place, shophouses of 2 to 3 storeys were built, the ground floor for shops and trades, and upper floors for residence .
+Roads w ere not affected by these developments, so their street names remained unchanged.

+#### **Little Japan**
+Japanese migrants had been in Singapore since the late 1800s until the outbreak of war in 1941.

+Most of the community settled along Middle Road and the streets adjoining it north and south, and their businesses and accommodation in shophouses extended to North Bridge Road and Victoria Street.

+Japanese of different professions and trades existed here.
+But the main concentration of their presence was at Middle Road , with their 'town centre' being where the Library now stands today.
+Business activities in the afea included a well-kn own textile store Echigoya &amp; Co., import and export traders, shoes shops, plloto studios, barbers, restaurants, bars, medical and dental clinics etc. Other institutions like the Japa nese Elementary School, the Japanese Association, the Japanese Club an d the Japanese Consulate, were just outside this area.
+The Middle Road area was called *Nihanjin machi* (or "Japanese town").The Chinese or Europeans usually referred to it as " Little Japan" or " Little Tokyo".

+Just before World War II , the Japanese left and returned to Japan.

+After the war and until the late 1980s, as land leases expired, the area of shophouses with its business and residential characteristics generally remained unchanged.
+Between North Bridge Road and Victoria Street, Middle Road was well-known for its shoe shops on one end, and camera shops on the other.
+Victoria Street was the place for furniture, especially cane-furniture and upholstery; North Bridge Road was the place for Chinese books (Popular Bookshop, Black Cat Book Co., and Youth Bookshop), stationery and record stores, goldsmiths and jewellers, photo studios, furniture shops and other retailers.
+At the junction of Victoria Street and Middle Road, stood the landmark Empress Hotel.
+Built in 1932, with a restaurant added later in the 1950, this typical Chinese hotel attracted visitors from neighbouring countries, particularly tourists from China.
+For years it was famed for its delightful and delectable "moon cakes".

+Opposite the Empress Hotel was St Anthony's Canossian Convent School, and next to it, the then Catholic Portuguese Mission of St Joseph's Church, and on its left - St Anthony's Boys' School.

+By the late 1980s, hundreds of buildings owned by private owners in these areas were acquired and demolished.
+On the National Library site were two roads, Holloway Lane and Lorong Sidin, which were expunged to make way for comprehensive redevelopment.
+In 1980, at Bain Street and North Bridge Road, the first inkling of modernity to the area was the Bras Basah Complex with two 25-storey blocks HDB flats.

+#### **The National Library Today and Tomorrow**
+A large 11.3 m2 (121,679 sq ft) site at 100 Victoria Street, the 'new' National Library opened its doors to the public on 22 July 2005, and was officially opened on 12 November 2005, by the President of Singapore S R Nathan.

+Housing a wealth of knowledge, the new National Library is a large complex with 16 levels of floor space, abundant with local and international information resources, plus the extensive Singapore and Southeast Asian Collections of the Lee Kong Chian Reference Library.

+In the years to come, this new Library, on the historical Victoria Street, will continue to be, as it did at Stamford Road, an important institution of education and entertainment, and also a 'Monument of Memory' for the generations to come!